- Atom feed for photographs and articles

 (Not really a) Podcast

 It’s not really a podcast per se, but it resembles one.
-Basically I speak and record the contents of writing and photography posts, providing another format to enjoy them in.
+Basically I speak and record the contents of articles and photographs, providing another format to enjoy them in.
 If coming back to the website to read posts isn’t always your thing, then perhaps listening to posts might be better.

 To subscribe, just enter in the podcast URL – https://chrisjones.io/podcast.xml – into your favourite podcast player, or subscribe though iTunes.